-Gifts to the Graduate School of Arts and Sciences are used to ease the financial expenses students incur in pursuit of an advanced degree as well as providing support that allows Dean Wendy Cadge to respond to urgent priorities, ignite creativity, and leverage opportunities for innovation.Donate Now
+Gifts to the Graduate School of Arts and Sciences are used to ease the financial expenses students incur in pursuit of an advanced degree as well as to provide support that allows Dean Wendy Cadge to respond to urgent priorities, ignite creativity, and leverage opportunities for innovation.Donate Now

 Graduate Student Professional Development Fund

 The GSAS Professional Development Fund assists PhD and master's students in all departments and in all stages of career exploration across the private sector, academia, non-profits, and government.
 These funds provide critical resources that enable master’s students and PhDs to pursue paid summer internships and applied research experiences, and supports various career shadowing, mentoring and immersion programs within a diverse range of academic and non-academic settings.